jderstd/javascript/package/README.md

 A standard response builder.

-This package includes different response builders based on the JSON response structure specified in [JSON Data Error Response (JDER)](https://github.com/jder-std/spec).
+This package includes different response builders based on the JSON response structure specified in [JSON Data Errors Response (JDER)](https://github.com/jder-std/spec).
 With the builders, various kinds of responses can be created easily instead of sending plain text responses.

 ## Quick Start